kaiasdad01/sports-analytics-hub/README.md

 #### dbt models
 OK!
 After getting the data into BigQuery, it's still in a relatively raw state.
 Using dbt to manage the transformations & model, I start with staging models - which contain light transformations (e.g., naming is the big one).
 I've kept a 1:1 raw -> stg mapping.
 I debated whether or not to introduce intermediate tables, but ultimately decided against it for this usecase.
 In a professional setting I might consider it to improve data quality & access.
 Right now, I've got a few marts created - but have a list of additional marts to create based on the vast amount of data I've been able pull in here.

+### Consumable Data Marts
+Ultimately, we create 4 consumable data marts:
+- ** team game performance ** - game level stats aggregated by team
+- ** player game performance ** - game level stats aggregated by player
+- ** team season stats ** - summary of team performance over the course of a season
+- ** player season stats ** - summary of a player's performance over the course of a season

+These marts are easily queryable, and will serve as primary basis for analytics layer.

 ### What's Next?
 Now that we have the core pipeline up & running, I'll move on to implementing my models + an analytics dashboard.
 This will get us to p0.